davidcole1340/ext-php-rs/README.md

 - [`cc`](https://github.com/alexcrichton/cc-rs#compile-time-requirements)
 - [`bindgen`](https://rust-lang.github.io/rust-bindgen/requirements.html)

+## Cargo Features

+All features are disabled by default.

+- `closure` - Enables the ability to return Rust closures to PHP.
+Creates a new class type, `RustClosure`.
+- `anyhow` - Implements `Into<PhpException>` for `anyhow::Error`, allowing you
+  to return anyhow results from PHP functions.
+Supports anyhow v1.x.

 ## Usage

 This project only works for PHP >= 8.0 (for now).
 Due to the fact that the PHP